[🐝U] How to lie, cheat & steal your way to success ... ETHICALLY!

 cheating? kinda.

-There’s a reason almost 100 years into this copywriting “thing” the most-successful & biggest-earners, STILL give you the same advice
+There’s a reason almost 100 years into this copywriting “thing” the most-successful & biggest-earners, STILL give you the same advice … it works!

 I can’t tell you how many times I see clients trying to cherry-pick which things to do, then complain “it doesn’t work”